informedcitizenry/6502.Net/Docs/GettingStarted.md

     lda #$41:jsr $ffd2:rts
 ```

-There are five conditions under which a newline character does not terminate a statement.
+There are six contexts under which a newline character does not terminate a statement.

 ```
 // When preceded by a backslash: